TIPS AND INFORMATION FOR PLANNING A REUNION

 3. Set up a Facebook page or better yet, a class website - If you use ClassCreator for your website software, reunions can be run through the website and classmates can pay with credit cards very easily.
 (For a sample of a ClassCreator webpage see: www.paly61.com).

-The Sheraton, Palo Alto Art Center, Lucie Stern, Country Clubs e.g. Los Altos, Circus, University, Foothills, Fremont Hills, Ladera; Holbrook Palmer, Elks Club, and area wineries.
+The Sheraton, Palo Alto Art Center, Lucie Stern, Country Clubs e.g. Los Altos, Circus, University, Foothills, Fremont Hills, Ladera; Holbrook Palmer, Elks Club, and the Cabana/Crowne plaza and area wineries.
 Gamble House for smaller groups.